Modularity of higher theta series I: cohomology of the generic fiber: Derived Fourier analysis

 where $r := \rank(E)$ is the virtual rank of $E \rightarrow S$ (which is constant on each connected component of $S$, so the shift $[r]$ makes sense over each connected component of $S$), and the maps are as in the diagram

-This extends the Deligne-Laumon Fourier transform for $\ell$-adic sheaves for vector bundles, which corresponds to the case where $\cE$ is a locally free coherent \emph{sheaf} (concentrated in degree $0$).
+This extends the Deligne-Laumon Fourier transform for $\ell$-adic sheaves for vector bundles, which corresponds to the case where $\cE$ is a locally free coherent sheaf.
 When the additive character $\psi$ is understood, we will simply omit it from the notation.